magoosh/magoosh-screen/README.md

 ## Exercise #2

 We’ve received a list of ingredients that we need to import into our database.
-We expect this to be a rare occurence, such that we don't want to implement a feature on the site to accomplish this, but instead want a reusable process to occasionally import ingredients.
+We expect this to be a rare occurence, such that we don't need to implement a feature on the site to accomplish this, but instead just need a reusable process to occasionally import ingredients.
 The list is in a text file, named ingredients.txt.
 Implement a process to import this data.

 ## Exercise #3

-We noticed that there’s no protection against an ingredient existing in our database twice.
-Implement changes to the project, and to your solution from Exercise #1, to ensure duplicate ingredients are not allowed.
-We also need to ensure duplicate ingredients are removed from the database.
+We noticed that there’s no protection against an ingredient existing in our database more than once.
+Implement changes to the project, and to your solution from Exercise #1 if appropriate, to ensure duplicate ingredients are not allowed.
+We also need to ensure any duplicate ingredients are removed from the database.

 ## Exercise #4